eMongoose/eMongoose/README.md

 # 👋 Hi, I’m Emily

-I am a computing science student at Simon Fraser University
+I am a computing science student at Simon Fraser University.

+I like working with HTML/CSS/JS and C/C++.

 <!---
 eMongoose/eMongoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.